camunda/camunda-docs/docs/components/tasklist/userguide/starting-processes.md

 <span class="badge badge--cloud">Camunda Platform 8 SaaS only</span>

 Tasklist offers a convenient method to start processes with a form from a public URL.
-This functionality relies on process configuration performed in [Web Modeler](/docs/components/modeler/web-modeler/advanced-modeling/publish-public-processes.md), enabling users to create and manage processes effortlessly.
+This functionality relies on process configuration performed in [Web Modeler](/docs/components/modeler/web-modeler/advanced-modeling/publish-public-processes.md), enabling users to create and manage processes.

 In scenarios where processes can be triggered through a form, Tasklist hosts the form on a URL that is accessible to all users, eliminating the need for authentication.
 By submitting the form, the associated process is launched.
 This feature proves advantageous when you want to expose processes to users outside your organization, as it allows anyone to start a process.